 What is Mojo?

 Another typical sauce is Almogrote.
-This red paste is quite popular, a spread made from cheese and paprika.
+This red paste is popular, a spread made from cheese and paprika.
 Often served with wine.

 What is Gofio?